Maho-Yoshino/thunderinsightsAPI/gaijin_api_endpoints.md

 # Gaijin's endpoints used ingame
+Many of the shown 'endpoints' are actually just requests to the given server, with a specific `action` header set
+This isn't an exhaustive list, these are just all I could find through inspecting HTTP traffic
+Not all endpoints shall be documented, as it would take forever to decode and document every single endpoint (and some of them are outright impossible to replicate, like `cln_accept_eula`)
 ## Char server endpoints
 - These endpoints all have their root as a char server (example: https://char-lw-nl-005-5.warthunder.com/char)
 - The titles of the sections are to be used as an `action` header value to get the desired data